-2 This outcome only applies to schools that are authorized to graduate students.
+1 This outcome only applies to schools and districts that are authorized to graduate students.

-3 This indicator adjusts the outcomes using statistical methods (multiple regression) to control for student characteristics beyond a school's control.
-Scores are the difference between the school's actual level and the average of the school's peers.
+2 This indicator adjusts the outcomes using statistical methods (multiple regression) to control for four student characteristics beyond a school's control: the percentage of low-income, ELL, special education, and mobile students.
+(Mobile students are those who are not continuously enrolled from October 1 through the testing period.)
+Scores are the difference between the actual level and the predicted level.
 Scores above 0 are "beating the odds" and negative scores are below the predicted level.
-Separate analyses are conducted for the four assessments in elementary, middle, and high schools.
+Separate analyses are conducted for each of the four assessments for each type of school (elementary, middle, high).